lokus-ai/lokus/README.md

 - Add custom metadata without touching frontmatter
 - Multiple views per base (table, gallery, calendar coming soon)
 - Automatically creates an "All Notes" base when you first open a workspace
+- See all your notes at a glance, organize however you want

 **Canvas Mode**
 - Infinite whiteboard for visual thinking
 - Drag files onto it
 - Draw connections between ideas
 - No plugin needed
+- Perfect for brainstorming and planning

 **Kanban Boards**
 - Built-in task management
 - Drag and drop between columns
 - Markdown-based (can edit in any text editor)
+- Track projects without leaving your notes

 **Gmail Integration**
 - Import emails as markdown notes
 - Send emails from notes (write in markdown, send as formatted email)
 - Keep attachments with notes
 - Track email threads
+- Never lose important email context

 ### Performance Stuff